-Food and Community at the Trout Lake Farmers Market in Vancouver
+Trout Lake Farmers Market and John Hendry Park in Vancouver

 Farmers Market Season

-The market at Trout Lake is very popular for several reasons - the goods that it sells, the entertainment and education that it offers and its lovely location.
+The market at Trout Lake is very popular for several reasons— the goods that it sells, the entertainment and education that it offers, and its lovely location.
 The event always seems like a community celebration to me.
-Performing musicians and an entertainment station for children are present every time I visit.
-People who provide information about local food, gardening or environmental issues are also present every week.
+Performing musicians and entertainment stations for children are present every time I visit.
+People who provide information about local food, gardening, or environmental issues are also present every week.

 After visiting the market I walk around the lake, which is located in John Hendry Park near the market.
 A Saturday morning visit to the market and park is a great way to start the weekend.
 All of the photos in this article were taken by me on my trips to the area.